Kreusada/Kreusada-Cogs/README.rst

 --------

 Mention me in the #support_othercogs in the `cog support server <https://discord.gg/GET4DVk>`_ if you need any help.

-If you're having any important issue(s), open an issue or pull request to this repo.
+If you're have an important issue(s), open an issue or pull request to this repo.
 You can also join my `support server <https://discord.gg/JmCFyq7>`_.

 --------